 The Hartz IV - social benefits for pregnancy, single parents, people who need care, disabled and chronically ill student as per the SGB II and SGB XII.
 Information regarding social help, benefits for single parents, unemployment allowances, basic insurance and BAföG can be found on the website of Deutsches Studentenwerk and Hartz IV

-Students with family insurance are not allowed to earn more than 450 Euro through not self-employed work; income from self-employment, earned interest and rental income may not exceed 395 Euro per month.
-Students who earn more than 395 Euros for more than three months within one year (earned interest income, rental income, etc.) or earn more than 450 Euros per month are excluded from family insurance.
+Students with family insurance are not allowed to earn more than 450 Euro through not self-employed work; income from self-employment, earned interest and rental income may not exceed 470 Euros per month.
+Students who earn more than 470 Euros for more than three months within one year (earned interest income, rental income, etc.) or earn more than 450 Euros per month are excluded from family insurance.
 Students who are no longer covered by family insurance can disregard income limits but are subject to time restrictions.
 They are allowed to work a maximum of 20 hours per week during the lecture period.
 There are no time restrictions during the lecture-free period.

-Exception: Students may also work more than 20 hours a week during the lecture period for a limited period of time, if the job is limited to a maximum of two months or 50 working days from the outset or if it is designed in such a way that one works mainly on weekends, in the evenings or at night.
+Exception: Students may also work more than 20 hours a week during the lecture period for a limited period of time, if the job is limited to a maximum of three months or 70 working days from the outset or if it is designed in such a way that one works mainly on weekends, in the evenings or at night.
 Students are free to select their health insurance, long term care insurance, unemployment insurance and the pension insurance fund.
 However, if your regular monthly gross income is higher than 450 Euros, pension insurance contributions are obligatory; exemptions are not possible in this case.

 Attention: You may work more than 20 hours a week for a maximum of 26 weeks per year.
 Otherwise you will be treated as an employee under the social security act.